beancount/docs/docs/external_contributions.md

 [<u>LaunchPlatform/beanhub-import</u>](https://github.com/LaunchPlatform/beanhub-import) (Fang-Pen Lin): Beanhub-import is a simple, declarative, smart, and easy-to-use library for importing extracted transactions from beanhub-extract.
 It generates Beancount transactions based on predefined rules.

 [<u>Sieboldianus/beancount-hibiscus-importer</u>](https://github.com/Sieboldianus/beancount-hibiscus-importer): Hibiscus is a widely used open source software in Germany.
 It supports the retrieval of transactions from banks using the HBCI or FinTS standards and (with plugins) via web scraping (credit cards) or APIs (e.g. Paypal).
 This Beancount Hibiscus Importer provides import functionality to retrieve transactions from the Hibiscus H2DB (either directly or via XML-RPC) and convert them to the Beancount format using the v3 Beangulp interface.

+[<u>flowerbug/bcgt</u>](https://github.com/flowerbug/bcgt): A Beancount Tool to Generate Beancount Transactions for Stock Buys, Sells, Splits\[\*\].
+Bcgt is adapted from the export.py program referenced from beangrow which was available in earlier beancount versions.

 ## Converters<a id="converters"></a>